xrheihwh/toonz_expansion_pack/README.md

 ---

 That's a lot of things to focus on.
 What I am going to focus on is the visual effects ends of things.
-Shaders (OpenGL), Particles, Macros, and even a plugin or two are to be what you'll find in this repository.
-I'm not going to teach you OpenGL or C++, but I will teach you through example what toonz can do.
+Shaders (OpenGL), Particles, Macros, and even a plugin or two are to be what you'll find in this repository

 # Licensing
 All this is licensed under the zlib license, see COPYING for details.